Officials stay silent on evacuation orders before Montecito mudslides

 Santa Barbara County officials said they recognized the potential for major damage before last week’s storm — with the hillsides above coastal communities laid waste by the Thomas Fire, the largest wildland fire in the state’s modern history.

-Kevin McGowan, assistant director of Ventura County Sheriff’s Office of Emergency Services, called the rainfall totals “a black-swan event…a historic event.”
-The U.S. Geological Survey dictates that even lesser rain amounts — half an inch of rain in an hour — are considered likely to trigger debris flows, McGowan said.
+Kevin McGowan, assistant director of Ventura County Sheriff’s Office of Emergency Services, called the rainfall totals “a black-swan event … a historic event.”
+The U.S. Geological Survey dictates that even lesser rain amounts — half an inch in an hour — are considered likely to trigger debris flows, McGowan said.

 Ventura uses a raft of information — drawn from satellite images, aerial photos, ground inspections and a remote laser technology called LiDAR — to assess soil conditions prior to big storms.
 Those measurements in early January indicated that large sections of the county’s remote hillsides and canyons would turn into “almost like a Slip-N-Slide, that wouldn’t allow the water to absorb,” said McGowan.